 When a sound source vibrates, it causes very small variations in air pressure around (i.e. above and below) the ambient atmospheric pressure.
 It is these variations in air pressure that are referred to as the 'sound pressure'.
-Atmospheric pressure (i.e. 1 atmosphere) = 1.013×10^5 pascals (Pa) or 1.013×10^5 N/m2.
+Atmospheric pressure (i.e. 1 atmosphere) = $1.013 \times 10^5$ pascals (Pa) or $1.013 \times 10^5$ N/m.
 In direct comparison, the magnitude of sound pressure relative to air pressure is very small indeed that is so small as to be practically negligible.
 For instance, the sound pressure resulting from normal speech at 1 meter distance from a talker would average about 0.1 Pa, i.e. 1 millionth of an atmosphere.

 The range of sound pressure relevant to the human ear and therefore commonly measured is very wide.
 Sound pressure well above the ear pain threshold is about 20 Pa can be found in some working environments.
-Meanwhile, sound pressure down to the threshold of hearing is about 20 μ Pa (micropascals).
-The range of common sound pressure exposures therefore exceeds 106 Pa.
+Meanwhile, sound pressure down to the threshold of hearing is about 20 $\mu$ Pa (micropascals).
+The range of common sound pressure exposures therefore exceeds 10 Pa.
 This range cannot be scaled linearly with a practical instrument while maintaining the desired accuracy at the low and high ends.
 This is due to being able to show "just noticeable differences" in hearing sound pressure in noisy environments would require a long scale.